bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 ### Take daily weight measurements, but filter out the noise

 If you've ever dieted before, you'll know that the scale does weird things.
-You'll wake up looking leaner but the scale says you haven't lost any weight.
-Or you're suddenly heavier even though you've been doing everything right.
+One day you'll wake up looking leaner but the scale says you're stuck at the same weight.
+Or it tells you that you're heavier even though you've been doing everything right.

 Your weight data is _noisy_ and you need the _signal_.